bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 weight: 300
 ---

 The mutating admission webhook injects (in a very non-intrusive way) an executable into containers of Deployments and StatefulSets.
 This executable can request secrets from Vault through special environment variable definitions.

-## How the webhook works
+## How the webhook works - overview

 The webhook checks if a container has environment variables defined in the following formats, and reads the values for those variables directly from Vault during startup time.